-Whether this is the first or thousandth time you have read this verse, the more important question is how many times have you said to God, “May it be done to me according to your word”?
-How would that be for a prayer to begin each day with and then reflect at the end of the day on how well we have heard and answered yes to God’s will?
+Whether this is the first or thousandth time you have read or heard this verse, the more important question is how many times have you said to God, “May it be done to me according to your word”?
+How would it be for us to begin each day with this prayer and then at the end of the day reflect on how well we have heard and answered yes to God’s will?

 Mary’s yes changed the course of human history.
-Her willingness to bear the Son of God who dwelt among us in our wounded human condition, was for the purpose to heal and to lead us home to communion with his Father.
-Jesus is the gift that keeps giving – and we receive his gift each time we say yes to Jesus.
-When we do so, we become less, as he becomes more, and the kingdom of God continues to spread.
+Her willingness to bear the Son of God who would dwell among us in our wounded human condition was for the purpose to heal and to lead us home to communion with his Father and each other.
+Jesus is the gift that keeps giving – and we receive his gift each time we say yes to him.
+When we do so, we become less, as he becomes more, and the kingdom of God continues to expand.

-Along with Mary, our yes that we make is not to be a one time yes, but we are to make a daily, moment by moment yes.
-As St Paul wrote to the Church of Thessalonica.
-We are to: “Rejoice always.
+Along with Mary, the yes that we make is not a one-time, yes, but we are to affirm a daily, moment by moment yes.
+As St Paul wrote to the Church of Thessalonica, we are to: “Rejoice always.
 Pray without ceasing” (1 Thessalonians 16-17).
-We are able to rejoice always and pray without ceasing when we say yes to God.
-This does not mean that we rejoice in our pain, suffering, and struggles, but we rejoice in the hope, trust, and experiences that Jesus is present with us in and through our suffering.
+We are able to rejoice always and pray without ceasing when we say, “Yes,” to God by developing and sustaining our relationship with him such that even when we experience pain, suffering, and struggles, we are not overcome or overwhelmed.
+We can even feel joy in the midst of them because we experience Jesus’ closeness.
 He does not abandon us to random fate.
-He is our source, our refuge, and our strength, present in all that we go through.
+He is our source, our refuge, and our strength, present to us in all that we experience.